Safety, Security & Quality Assurance

 - Accompany and assist a resident, on request, in any action he or she undertakes;

 - Ensure the proper operation of each of the Resident’s Committees, if applicable, and see that they have the resources necessary to exercise their functions.

 Everything is put into place in order to ensure the quality of services offered at Portage.
 You may not be satisfied with the services received, in which case, you reserve the right to file a verbal or written complaint.

 Upon admission, all Portage clients receive a copy of the resident’s manual, informing them, among other things, of the steps to follow in order to file a complaint.
 Residents may consult all information relating to the complaints commissioner on posters within the rehabilitation centres and in a pamphlet that is given to them.

 The resident (or their representative) and the heir (or their legal representative) of a deceased resident may place a written or verbal complaint by phone, by e-mail or in person.

 How to Make a Complaint?

 First, it is necessary to distinguish the difference between expressing dissatisfaction and carrying out a complaint.
 To express dissatisfaction, the resident can simply reach out to the person(s) responsible for the service in question to find a solution to the issue at hand.
 He may then also be accompanied by the user’s committee.
-If the response or proposed solution following this process does not meet the clients’ expectations, the resident may file a complaint with the local complaints commissioner and service quality.
+At any time, the resident may file a complaint with the local complaints commissioner and service quality.